 Performers listed alphabetically by first name.

-Loren Groenendaal is a dancer, improviser, choreographer, curator, creative and somatic movement educator based in Philadelphia.
-She was born in central Pennsylvania and nurtured on a forested mountain.
-Her love of nature greatly influences her work; she has a pattern of making dances about the patterns in nature through her company, Vervet Dance.
-She is interested in creating structures that allow for freedom for individuals and connection and adaptation between people.
-She particularly values dance and music improvisation because it highlights liveness of humans and the fleetingness of everything.
-She has co-founded many organizations and events in support of improvisation in Philadelphia including: the Mascher Space Cooperative 2005, the Thursday Contact Improvisation Jam 2011, the monthly Philadelphia Underscore and The H-O-T Series of Philadelphia 2013, the Impermanent Society of Philadelphia 2015, monthly Philly Comp Improv Lab 2018 and the Dissolving Doors Festival 2019.
+Loren Groenendaal (they/she)is a dancer, improviser, choreographer, educator, facilitator, and curator situated on Lenape land now known as Philadelphia, Pennsylvania (PA).
+She was born in central PA and nurtured by the ridge and valley region of the Susquehannock territory in the Appalachian mountains.
+Loren’s creative work through Vervet Dance often shows her love of nature often by highlighting patterns in nature as allegory for human experience.
+They also are interested in creating and being part of structures that allow for freedom for individuals and connection and adaptation between people.
+They are honored to have been an XFest regular and they particularly value dance and music improvisation because it highlights liveness of humans and the fleetingness of everything.
+Loren has served as a guest educator and touring performer of improvisation regionally and internationally- from Canada to Mexico and many places between.
+They have co-founded many organizations and events in support of improvisation in Philadelphia including: the Mascher Space Cooperative 2005, the Thursday Contact Improvisation Jam 2011, the monthly Philadelphia Underscore and The H-O-T Series of Philadelphia 2013, the Impermanent Society of Philadelphia 2015, monthly Philly Comp Improv Lab 2018 and the Dissolving Doors Festival 2019.
 She holds a CMA in Laban Movement Analysis and Bartenieff Fundamentals from the Laban/Bartenieff Institute of Movement Studies, an MFA in Choreography from UNCG and a BA in Dance and Visual Art from Oberlin College.
-She teaches creative dance to children and Improvisation for dancers and actors at Muhlenberg College.
-(Philadelphia PA)
+The teach creative dance to children, contact improvisation and contemporary dance to adults and improvisation for dancers and actors at Muhlenberg College.
+(Philadelphia PA) vervetdance.org; Youtube

 From age 11 until his death, Cohen was passionately interested in composing, playing and listening to music.
 He was always active as a musician regardless of his other activities.
 In the early 1960s he organized, with Christian Wolff, a series of new music concerts in the Boston area.
 Later, he studied harpsichord privately and performed many times with young professional musicians and with amateurs of all abilities.
 For a number of years he was organizer and president of the Wayland Music Workshop, a group that provided amateur musicians of any ability the chance to perform in small, supportive settings.